Punjabi Chole Masala (Chickpea Curry) Recipe

 - cloves from a whole garlic bulb and 2 green chillies, grated

-- 2 inches ginger piece, sliced thin
+- 2 inches of ginger, sliced thin

 - 2 teaspoons hara dhania (cilantro), chopped